Artemi Panarin: Columbus Blue Jackets (2017–2019)

-New York Rangers (2019–present)
+New York Rangers (2019–2026)

 Panarin (left) beside teammate Jacob Trouba during a game in November 2022.

 On 1 July 2019, Panarin signed a seven-year, $81.5 million contract with the New York Rangers, worth an annual average of $11.642 million.
 Panarin scored his first goal as a Ranger on a power play during the 2019–20 season opener against the Winnipeg Jets on 3 October, and also notched an assist on Jacob Trouba's first goal with the team.
 By 5 October, Panarin had the third-most assists and was tied for second in the NHL in points on the road since starting the start of his NHL career.
 On 9 January 2020, Panarin became the first player in Rangers history to have 60 points in the first 43 career games as a Ranger, edging out Wayne Gretzky who had 59.
 On 13 January, Panarin made Rangers history three times during a game against the New York Islanders.
 He became the first Ranger to record six three-point games in a nine-game span (six goals, 16 assists).
 He also became the second Ranger to record nine plus points in four consecutive games, and the second Ranger in last 40 seasons with 67 points through the team's first 45 games.
 Panarin concluded the shortened 2019–20 regular season by recording a career-high 95 points from 32 goals and 63 assists.
 He finished tied with David Pastrňák of the Boston Bruins for third overall in scoring among all NHL skaters.
 He was also a finalist for the Hart Memorial Trophy and Ted Lindsay Award, which both were eventually awarded to Leon Draisaitl of the Edmonton Oilers.